IBM® z/OS Management Facility (z/OSMF) is a zero-priced product, so the decision to get started can be fast and easy.

 As of z/OSMF V2R1, the Notifications task is provided, which notifies you when something occurs on the system that requires your awareness or response.
 Notifications might be informational in nature, or might be requests for action from other z/OSMF tasks.
 With the Notifications task, you can view and work with the notifications that are assigned to you.

-The z/OS jobs REST interface, introduced with z/OSMF V1R13, is a set of REST services that allows a client application to perform operations with batch jobs on a z/OS system.
+- This API allows an HTTP client application to perform operations with batch jobs on a z/OS system.
 Operations such as submit a job to run on z/OS, obtain the status of a job, list the spool files for a job, retrieve the contents of a job spool file, cancel a job, or delete a job from the JES spool can be performed.
-The z/OS jobs REST interface services can be invoked by any HTTP client application, running on the z/OS local system or a remote system, both z/OS and non-z/OS.

 To customize z/OSMF, use one or more of the following capabilities: